HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 When you click a link from one website to another, your browser can reveal where you came from, including the full page URL.
 Referrer Policy gives website owners control over how much of this information is shared, helping protect user privacy by limiting what third parties can see about your browsing path.

 Overall adoption of Referrer Policy rose from 32% in 2024 to 37.66% in 2025, a healthy increase.
-The most common implementation method remains link-level controls (like rel=”noreferrer” on individual links) at 24.70%, while document-wide policies set via headers sit at 10.16%.
+The most common implementation method remains link-level controls (like `rel="noreferrer"` on individual links) at 24.70%, while document-wide policies set via headers sit at 10.16%.
 This suggests many sites apply referrer restrictions selectively rather than as a blanket rule.

-Meta tag implementations remain the least common at 2.47%, largely unchanged from 2024’s 2%.
-This is expected; headers are generally preferred for security policies since they’re harder to tamper with and apply before the page loads.
+Meta tag implementations remain the least common at 2.47%, largely unchanged from 2024's 2%.
+This is expected; headers are generally preferred for security policies since they're harder to tamper with and apply before the page loads.

 {{ figure_markup(
   image="most-common-referrer-policies.png",